-In Michigan, for instance, where just nine percent of Black Michiganders are vaccinated compared to 77 percent of white Michiganders, funds are being allocated to support CBOs with the goals of increasing vaccination rates in the Black community and other communities of color.
+In Michigan, for instance, where just nine percent of Black Michiganders are vaccinated compared to 77 percent of white Michiganders, funds are being allocated to support CBOs with the goal of increasing vaccination rates in the Black community and other communities of color.

 In early April, The Centers for Disease Control and Prevention (CDC) awarded the state of Michigan over 90 million dollars to build partnerships with CBOs to increase vaccine uptake, especially for underserved populations.
 Some of the funds will be used to increase door-to-door outreach from trusted community members and hiring bilingual community health workers to support those who don’t speak English.

 Meanwhile, in Florida, only eight percent of Black Floridians and 25 percent of Hispanic Floridians are vaccinated compared to 78 percent of white Floridians.
 The CDC awarded the state 194 million dollars, requiring 60 percent of the funding be allocated to supporting local health departments, community-based organizations, and community health centers.
 Some of the funds have been used to work with CBOs by installing pop-up clinics in community centers, shelters, and food banks located in minority communities.